 For example, there might be scenarios where your financial status forces you to do that.
 Or in the unfortunate event that a relationship had somehow turned sour, getting rid of items that would revoke past emotions might be at the top of your priority list.

 Now, buying a piece of jewelry is easy.
 You can simply walk into any jewelry store and make a purchase on the spot.
 The opposite holds true when you are trying to sell it.
 Let’s look at some important tips you can use to help you sell off unwanted diamond jewelry.

 Diamonds are serious business.
 If you are selling a diamond, I can guarantee that the other party will demand to see proof and authentication of the diamond’s qualities from your side.
 The best and easiest way to establish a basic trust is to get it graded by an authoritative gemological lab, like the GIA – Gemological Institute of America.

-The certificates provided by such institutions usually contain information about the precise weight, cut quality, clarity and color of your stone.
+The grading certificate provided by such institutions usually contains information about the precise weight, cut quality, clarity and color of your stone.
 Since the grading is performed by a neutral 3rd party, it eliminates any bias opinions from both parties.

 Also, you might want to consider getting an evaluation performed by a local appraiser too.
 Once your diamond is appraised, it is easier for you to understand the worth of the jewelry in the current market conditions.

 This helps you to propose and analyze deals with a better understanding of value.
 For a more accurate estimate of the diamond’s value, you could also compare it against a price list called the Rapaport report which jewelers use to benchmark prices.

 In short, the Rapaport pricing is the typical “high cash asking value” which diamond buyers and sellers use as a guideline when making trades.
 Some retailers also use this list as a reference to price their goods in retail stores.